 Continuous estimation of acute changes in preload using epicardially attached accelerometers

-Magnus Krogh holds a masters degree in Biomedical Engineering and is PhD student
+Magnus Krogh holds a PhD degree in Biomedical Engineering and from

 Jonas holds a masters degree in engineering cybernetics from NTNU and has several years of engineering and R&D experience,